deryosssss/JustEat/README.md

 http://localhost:5020/api/restaurant/get-restaurants?postcode=EC1A1BB

 #### frontend
-4) Navigate to the frontend folder using a secondary terminal if needed (do remember to change directory to the just eat project) cd frontend
+4) Navigate to the frontend folder using a secondary terminal if needed (do remember to change directory to the just eat project) <br />
+cd frontend

-5) Install dependencies:
+5) Install dependencies: <br />
 npm install

-6) Start the frontend:
+6) Start the frontend: <br />
 npm start

 7) Open http://localhost:3000 in your browser to use the application.